initpwn/Instant-File-Search/Instant File Search/README.txt

 Another simple file search utility based of indexing.

-Before moving forward, please make sure that the config in src/Db file is compatible with your current settings.
+Before moving forward, please make sure that the config in src/Db file is compatible with your settings.

-Current settings:
+Current settings in config file:

 0) Database: Oracle 11g XE.